-25.6 Test spec
+7.19.6 Test spec and plan

 Another element of every test is the test spec.
 A file is used to define a set of parameters that are used to customize the test for a particular use case.
-Each "spec" defines a variant of the test, that can be executed.

 You must define the test spec(s) for this test, and add an entry to the appropriate testplan for it.